THC and REM Sleep Rebound: Why Your Dreams Go Wild When You Quit

 The nightmares are the hardest part for most people.
 REM rebound does not filter for pleasant content.
 If anything, the emotional intensity amplifies negative dreams disproportionately.
 A lot of people experience dreams about relapse (using cannabis in the dream and feeling guilty about it), which is so common in substance withdrawal of all kinds that researchers have a name for it: "using dreams."
 These are not predictions or signs that you will relapse.
 They are your brain processing the significance of the change you are making.

 For people with a history of trauma, PTSD, or anxiety, REM rebound can temporarily worsen nightmare frequency and intensity.
+Systematic reviews have found that nabilone (a synthetic cannabinoid) specifically reduces PTSD-related nightmares, which helps explain why stopping cannabinoids causes nightmare resurgence.[5]
 This does not mean that cannabis was "treating" these conditions.
 It means THC was suppressing the REM processing that these conditions require.
 That processing was delayed, not eliminated, and it resurfaces during rebound.

 The REM Rebound Timeline